energywebfoundation/origin/docs/user-guide-device-management.md

 ## Register Device

-Use this interface to register a new device under your organization(link).
+Use this interface to register a new device under your [organization](./user-guide-reg-onboarding.md#organizations).
 Note that registered device details are public.

 ### Device Information